Skip to main content Go to Site Map

 Find out everything you need to know to plan your student finances including tuition fees and living costs

-Support for care-experienced students, estranged students and young adult carers
+Support for students who are care-experienced, estranged, and young adult carers

-Here at AUB, we offer support for care-experienced and estranged students, as well as young adult carers.
-For students in this position who are considering applying to AUB or want to find out more about us we offer individual pre-application visits, providing the opportunity to see the campus and meet our staff and students.
+Here at AUB, we offer support to students who are care-experienced, estranged, and young adult carers.
+For students in this position who are considering applying to AUB or want to find out more about us, we offer individual pre-application visits, providing the opportunity to see the campus and meet our staff and students.

 Bursaries